 - We take the thinking part away of what to do when you come into the studio.
 Instead, the only thinking required is implementing the optimum technique of the exercise you are engaged in.

-- We create an environment where you are motivated to continue exercising.
-Is that a good thing?
+- We believe strongly in the benefits of client adherence and will create playful, engaging, cool methods to allow for adherence.
+Is this a good thing?
 We believe so.
 Look at our previous post (if there was a pill/) to see the benefits of regular consistent exercise.
 By being consistent, clients are giving themselves something truly wonderful.
-I firmly believe that.